-This article is an excerpt from Disruptor Syndrome by Jessica Carson.
-Read more about Disruptor Syndrome and other excerpts at the end of this article.
+This article is an excerpt from The Thing About Creators by Jessica Carson.
+Read other excerpts at the end of this article.

 Over the years, my background in psychology has made me a natural dumping ground for the emotional baggage of my friends and colleagues.